rjtmahinay/blog-rjtmahinay/clb9guu2f000208medmotcc3m.md

 ## Final Thoughts

-This blog shows the results of a simple Micronaut Function Application for Serverless by comparing the Lambda configuration with or without SnapStart enabled.
+This blog post shows the results of a simple Micronaut Function Application for Serverless by comparing the Lambda configuration with or without SnapStart enabled.
 We can see that due to ahead-of-time initialization optimization.
 We can see a big difference in the app's latency.

 ## Further Reading